aarongustafson/aaron-gustafson.com/src/posts/2020-02-01-jerry-lawson-made-home-video-game-systems-possible.md

 One of my fondest childhood memories was getting a Nintendo Entertainment System for my birthday.
 It wasn’t the expensive set with the robot and the gun (we were poor), but my mom somehow managed to scrape together the $199 (over $470 in today’s dollars) for the system.
 It opened up a whole new world for me.

-I only recently discovered that this fixture of my childhood was made possible by a black engineer named Jerry Lawson.
+I only recently discovered that this fixture of my childhood was made possible by a Black engineer named Jerry Lawson.

 <!-- more -->